In Bat Blitz, researchers check on our nocturnal neighbors in Nevada

 Each bat was examined by hand and then tucked into a paper lunch sack to be weighed.
 Before being released, each was marked on its back with a red Sharpie so the researchers would know if they caught the same bat twice.

-Klinger said the other teams were assigned different Sharpie color, just in case a bat from one site turned up in the net at another.
+Klinger said the other teams were assigned different Sharpie colors, just in case a bat from one site turned up in the net at another.

 “We rarely get recaptures,” she said, but it does happen.